 living with HIV.

-- Standard condoms are suitable for anal sex.
-It’s important to use a water-based or silicone-based lubricant for anal sex to reduce the risk of the condom tearing.
+Standard condoms are suitable for anal sex.
+Use a water-based or silicone-based lube for anal sex to reduce the risk of the condom tearing.

-- If you can, avoid using spermicidally lubricated condoms.
-The spermicide commonly contains a chemical called Nonoxynol 9 which may increase the risk of HIV infection.
+If you can, avoid using spermicidally lubricated condoms.
+The spermicide commonly contains a chemical called nonoxinol-9 which may increase the risk of HIV and other infections.

-This website can only give you general information.
+This website can only give you general information about HIV.
 Our HIV information is based on evidence-based guidance produced by the British HIV Association (BHIVA), the British Association for Sexual Health and HIV (BASHH) and Public Health England (PHE), with the kind assistance of NAT (National AIDS Trust).

 Contact your doctor, practice nurse or a clinic if you're worried or unsure about anything.